SAFE-SQL: Self-Augmented In-Context Learning with Fine-grained Example Selection for Text-to-SQL: Ethics Statement

 \section{Ethics Statement}

-This research introduces SAFE-SQL, a self-augmented in-context learning framework for Text-to-SQL tasks.
 While our approach enhances SQL generation without additional fine-tuning, it relies on LLMs, which may inherit biases from training data.
 We mitigate potential biases and inaccuracies through structured filtering and relevance scoring.
 Our study uses publicly available datasets, ensuring compliance with data privacy standards.
 We encourage responsible use of our method, particularly in applications requiring high accuracy and fairness.